thenameisomm/Smart-Waste-Collection-System/README.md

 - Takes city map as an adjacency matrix.
 - Finds the nearest truck using Dijkstra’s algorithm..
 - Automatically assigns trucks to full bins (≥80%)..
-- Displays shortest route distances.
+- Displays shortest route distances..

 ---